SuperOfficeDocs/superoffice-docs/docs/api/sentry/osql/distinct.md

 # Sentry and distinct

-The automatic manipulation of queries by automatically added [sentries][1] can cause unexpected side-effects, especially when the DISTINCT operator is involved.
+The automatic manipulation of queries by automatically added sentries can cause unexpected side-effects, especially when the DISTINCT operator is involved.

 Here is an example that shows how a join with the `ProjectMember` table is used to make a restriction on which projects are to be returned.
 DISTINCT has been added to avoid returning the same project twice.